godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Set effects often change how core Company buildings and projects work, so be sure to discuss them thoroughly.
 If your Company meets the requirement of a set, you *have* that set effect; they are not optional.
 ##### Pactbound Tenets
-*Set Requirements:*
+*Set Requirements:* 3 Pact tenets; Duty to the Temple tenet.
 *Set Effect:* When Knowledge increases, Morale also increases by 1.
+The opposite is also true.
 **Blood Augury Pact**
 Augments the Research Center.
 **Faustian Pact**